 Day 5 Dubrovnik–Neretva Gorges–Mostar-Sarajevo, Bosnia and Hercegovina

 Start the day with a scenic drive into the rugged beauty of the Neretva Valley.
-Stop in Mostar, where you see the reconstructed 16th-century Old Bridge.
-Mostar is the main city of the southern part of Bosnia-Herzegovina, on the banks of the Neretva river.
+Stop in Mostar, where you get to see the reconstructed 16th-century Old Bridge.
+Mostar is the main city of the southern part of Bosnia-Herzegovina, positioned on the banks of the Neretva river.
 Under the Ottoman Empire, Mostar became an important trading hub, where Jews, Christians and Muslims traded and lived side by side.
 The result was that Mostar became a melting pot of cultures and nationalities.
-The centerpiece of Mostar is the Old Bridge, commissioned by the Sultan Süleyman the Magnificent in the 16th century.
-Destroyed during the war in 1993 the bridge was rebuilt using the original materials and reopened in 2004.
-On to Sarajevo, the capital of Bosnia-Herzegovina and certainly the most Turkish-looking city in the Balkans—famous for its mosques, markets, and bazaars.
-Our local guide will walk you through the capital city of Bosnia and Herzegovina, is a meeting point of East and West, multi-cultural and multi religious.
-It’s a colorful town full of coffee houses, restaurants and shops, a gracious and congenial people that defy expectations.
-Our hotel is in the center Hotel President 4* or similar(one night).
+The centrepiece of Mostar is the Old Bridge, commissioned by the Sultan Süleyman the Magnificent in the 16th century.
+Destroyed during the war in 1993, the bridge was rebuilt using the original materials and reopened in 2004.
+We continue our journey to Sarajevo, the capital of Bosnia-Herzegovina and certainly the most Turkish-looking city in the Balkans—famous for its mosques, markets, and bazaars.
+Our local guide will walk you through this inspiring city whichis a point where East meets West, multi-cultural and multi religious.
+It’s a colourful town full of coffee houses, restaurants and shops, a gracious and congenial people that defy expectations.
+Our hotel is situated in the centre, Hotel President 4* or similar(one night).
 (B)

 Day 6 Sarajevo–Plitvice National Park, Croatia

-Travel north today back into Croatia to visit the country’s best-known national park—Plitvice Lakes.
+Travel takes us north back into Croatia to visit the country’s most famous national park—Plitvice Lakes.
 Plitvice lakes are the world’s natural heritage site that has been on the UNESCO World Heritage List since 1979.
-The beauty of the National Park of Plitvice lakes lies in its sixteen lakes, inter-connected by a series of waterfalls, and set in deep woodland populated with diferent animal species.
+The beauty of the National Park of Plitvice lakes lies in its sixteen lakes, inter-connected by a series of waterfalls, and set in deep woodland populated with different animal species.
 Timeless beauty of waterfalls thrills in every season in a different way, leaving you breathless.
 Overnight in Hotel Degenija 4* or similar (one night).
 (B,D)